 In short, they really screwed up these two sections.
 I have not yet read the rest of it, nor have I reviewed prior editions as it has been several years since the last copy I purchased prior to the big changes brought by passage of AB 1292 in 2019, which drive this discussion.
 The firm did consult with me briefly in preparation of its “Gun Trust Booklet,” but that was back in 2016.
 While they consulted with me on some things, I learned much more from them.
 It was a real eye opener for me about how little I knew about actual gun laws in our Penal Code and how risky uncertainties persist because estate planning attorneys lack understanding of gun laws and gun lawyers (largely criminal lawyers) lack understanding of estate planning.
 Based on this new knowledge plus my own independent review of our Penal Code, for a three year period until passage of AB 1292 I actually advised gun owners to generally avoid placing guns in trust during life, and I designed an alternate way of getting guns into trust after death.
 Some other “gun trust” attorneys ignored my advice, but my concerns were validated by AB 1292, passage of which eliminated my concerns for the most part.

 At the risk of ignoring “Gell-Mann Amnesia Effect” I will say right now the rest of this book so many of us have relied on for so many years is just as great as we have always known it to be, and updates will continue its impressive scope and accuracy.
 This is not a slam against the entire book or of Chuck Michel’s firm, which is undoubtedly one of the finest litigation law firms in the country, especially known for defending gun rights but also successful in other areas.
+[Here I must point out that although Michel’s firm is considered the “dream team” for 2A, they and other top 2A lawyers, as well as most gun orgs, repeatedly took litigation positions throwing open carry under the bus, ready to ditch it to save concealed carry.
+Over the years, “CCW supremacists” in the gun orgs supported various restrictions on open carry.
+Ultimately, supporters of open carry were proven right with the Supreme Court’s NYSRPA v Bruen opinion which, while protecting both open carry and concealed carry, included very strong dicta indicating that open carry is indeed the superior right.]
 Over the years I have purchased several editions of this book and it has been a bible of sorts to help me follow California’s confusing gun laws.
 It has also helped me as a concealed carry instructor and even as a lawyer helping gun owners plan their estates.
 At the very least, the book is, overall, a great starting point, and does an excellent job of keeping us up-to-date, in a concise way, on an extremely complicated subject with a lot of moving parts.
 There is no substitute for this book.
 Every California gun owner should have one, and should be grateful to the authors for updating it regularly.

 But the authors are not estate planning attorneys and it is necessary to correct serious errors in these two sections.